Bronze jewelry from prehistory to the present day

 Prehistory

-The first bronze jewelry dates from the Bronze Age, which began around 3500 BC.
-BC in Europe.
-The manufacturing techniques were then simple: lost wax casting and hammering.
+The earliest bronze jewelry dates back to the Bronze Age, which began around 3500 BC in Europe.
+The manufacturing techniques were simple: lost-wax casting and hammering.

 Jewelry was often simple and functional, made from bronze wire, plates, and sheets.
-There are necklaces, bracelets, rings, earrings and pendants.
+Necklaces, bracelets, rings, earrings, and pendants were found.

 The decorations were often geometric (triangles, squares, spirals) but also figurative (animals, plants).

-The Iron Age supplanted Bronze around 1200 BC.
-AD, but bronze did not disappear.
-The techniques have been refined with filigree and granulate.
+The Iron Age supplanted bronze around 1200 BC, but bronze did not disappear.
+Techniques were refined with filigree and granulated casting.

-Jewelry has become more complex: ornaments, fibulas, mirrors and statuettes.
+Jewelry became more complex: sets, brooches, mirrors and statuettes.

 The decorations were often more elaborate, with mythological motifs, portraits of animals and people.